Philosophy

 Best AI coding assistant for production software.

-- Sonnet 4.5: Best for coding and complex agents
+- Opus 4.5: Best-in-class for coding and complex agents

 - Agentic workflows: Multi-agent orchestration